File Converter

 User Interface

 Files can be imported into the File Converter by clicking the Select Files button and selecting the correct file type and import options.
 Once the raw files have been imported, information about their contents is presented in the Current Raw Files table, with each row below the top row representing a single file.
+The Destination Folder path indicates the location where the converted files will be stored, and can be changed by clicking the Select Folder button.

 The first column in the Current Raw Files table contains checkboxes used for enabling and disabling individual files for conversion.
 The File and Info columns to the right of that show the file names and a summary of the file contents, respectively.